abhineetmishra64/abhineetmishra64/README.md

 I'm Abhineet Mishra, from Samastipur, Bihar, India.
-Currently I am pursuing my final year B.Tech in Computer Science and Engineering 💻 from Siliguri Institute of Technology, West Bengal, India.
+Currently I am workin as Mulesoft Developer at Exavalu.
+I have pursued my B.Tech in Computer Science and Engineering 💻 from Siliguri Institute of Technology, West Bengal, India.

 - 🔭 I’m currently working on Web Development, openCV.